veikman/dmote-keycap/README.md

 * Support for various types of switches.
 Details below.
 * A “minimal” keycap style that hugs the body of the switch.
-This style enables keyboard designs more dense than the traditional 1 u,* which can have ergonomic advantages.
+This style enables keyboard designs more dense than the traditional 1 u (see below), which can have ergonomic advantages.
 Dust protection is better than a 0.75 u cap that does not extend down the sides of the switch.
 * A “maquette” keycap style for previewing keyboard designs.
 * Legends: Arbitrary 2D designs can be “engraved” into any of the faces of a non-maquette cap: The top and sides, in any combination.